allegheny-computer-science-580-s2020/lab02-starter/README.md

 Please note that the instructor and the technical leaders will only read the PDF by downloading the "tagged" release of the proposal that has a version number greater than 1.0.0.
-That is, if your commit is tagged with `SeniorThesisProposal-jjumadinova-1.0.0`, then the file `SeniorThesisProposal.pdf` should be available for download in the "Releases" tab in your GitHub repository for this project under the name `SeniorThesisProposal-jjumadinova-1.0.0`.
+That is, if your commit is tagged with `ProposalPresentation-jjumadinova-1.0.0`, then the file `ProposalPresentation.pdf` should be available for download in the "Releases" tab in your GitHub repository for this project under the name `ProposalPresentation-jjumadinova-1.0.0`.

 Once you have finished making  small changes to the document, you should commit your file using a `git commit` command.
-Now, to create your first tag for this repository you could type `git tag SeniorThesisProposal-jjumadinova-0.1.0`.
+Now, to create your first tag for this repository you could type `git tag ProposalPresentation-jjumadinova-0.1.0`.
 Of course, you should substitute your user name for `jjumadinova` when you create the tag.
 At this point, you are ready to push your changes with the appropriate tag by typing the command `git push -u origin master --tags`.
 After waiting for a period of time,